malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 <div class="content">

 We will now start getting familiar with probably the most important topic of this course, namely the [React](https://reactjs.org/)-library.
-Let's start off with making a simple React application as well as getting to know the core concepts of React.
+Let's start off by making a simple React application as well as getting to know the core concepts of React.

 The easiest way to get started by far is by using a tool called [create-react-app](https://github.com/facebook/create-react-app).
 It is possible (but not necessary) to install <i>create-react-app</i> on your machine if the <i>npm</i> tool that was installed along with Node has a version number of at least <i>5.3</i>.